A simple recipe for classic blueberry muffins with a moist, flavorful crumb packed with sweet berries.

 Instructions

-2. Cream butter and sugar together in a stand-up mixer with the paddle attachment, until light and fluffy, about 3 minutes.
+2. Cream together the butter and sugar in a stand-up mixer fitted with the paddle attachment on medium speed until light and fluffy, about 2 minutes.

 4. In a separate bowl, whisk dry ingredients together until fully combined.